-Our auto repair experts in Las Vegas have put together a list of some of the most common sounds customers visit us for.
-Familiarize yourself with these noises and what they could mean so you know when to bring your car, truck, SUV, minivan or hybrid in for service.
+Our experts in Las Vegas have written down a list for you of some of the most common noises our clients visit us for.
+Get familiar with these noises and why they happen so you know when you need to bring your car in for service.

 10 Car Noises You Need to Notice

-Your ears are an excellent early warning system for potential mechanical problems.
-Understanding what the various sounds your vehicle can make when it is malfunctioning will help you identify serious problems so you can better explain them to your mechanic.
+Hearing noises is an early warning way of knowing you could have mechanical problems.
+Getting to know what the different sounds your car can make when it’s not functioning properly will help you identify serious issues so you can better explain it to us.
 Drivers should keep an ear out for the following sounds and take proactive action should they encounter them:

 #1 Hissing noises

-If your vehicle’s engine begins making a hissing sound, it often indicates that there’s a leak in the cooling system or a vacuum line.
-Leaks in the cooling system are an urgent matter, as they can cause your engine to overheat, resulting in major damage.
+If your engine starts making a hissing sound, it often means that there’s a leak in the cooling system.
+A leak in the cooling system is an urgent situation.
+They can cause overheating in your engine which can result in major damage.
 Vacuum line leaks are also serious, as they can significantly degrade your vehicle’s gas mileage or impact its drivability.
 Make no mistake, if you’re hearing hissing noises, a visit to a competent mechanic is important.

-If you hear a clunking noise when your vehicle travels over bumps or potholes, it can be indicative of a problem with the undercarriage.
+If you hear a clunking noise when your driving over a bump or pothole, it can be an indication of an undercarriage problem.
 Your tailpipe may be loose or your vehicle could have worn-out ball joints, control arm bushings, or degraded stabilizer link pins.
 It’s definitely worth checking out, as these problems will only get worse over time.

 If you’re hearing a howling noise from the rear of your vehicle, this typically indicates a problem with its differential.
 The differential is a device that divides engine torque, allowing each output to turn at a different speed.
 Differentials are typically found in all-wheel-drive vehicles, and most modern vehicles have them, too.
 There are several things that can cause problems with the differential, so talk to your mechanic.

-If your vehicle’s engine is making a high-pitched noise like a squealing pig, you could have an issue with your serpentine belt.
+If the engine is making a high-pitched noise that sounds like a squealing pig, you could be dealing with a problem in your serpentine belt.
 The serpentine belt is a belt used to drive your automobile’s power steering pump, alternator, water pump, and air conditioning compressor.

 #5 Metallic Screeching When Brakes Are Applied

 If you hear a noise that sounds like metal grinding on metal when you apply your brakes, it’s very likely that your brake pads have worn out and need replacement.
-Brake pads provide the friction necessary to slow or stop your automobile.
+Brake pads are what make your car able to stop.
 They’re made of resilient materials but will wear down over time because of all the heat and pressure they endure.
 Not replacing the pads will cause your vehicle to brake less effectively and will eventually lead to damage to the vehicle’s braking system.

 #6 Clacking noise

-If your vehicle sounds like it’s a wooden roller coaster or that it’s constantly crossing train tracks, it’s highly likely that its CV joints are failing.
-CV joints allow the automobile’s driveshaft to transmit power from the transmission to the drive wheels.
+If your car is making a wooden roller coaster sound, or as a train track, it’s probably your CV joints failing.
+CV joints are the ones that allow your car’s driveshaft to transmit power from the transmission to the car’s drive wheels.

 #7 Groaning on Turns